 If you believe that you have an airway problem like sleep apnea, call our office at 925-478-7776 to learn more about possible treatments and schedule your initial consultation with one of our dentists.

-Dr. Brian J. Hockel, Dr. Rebecca Jardine, and Dr. Kevin Adair are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as from the greater San Francisco East Bay area and beyond.
+Dr. Brian J. Hockel and the entire team at Life Dental & Orthodontics are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as from the greater San Francisco East Bay area and beyond.